Batched Point Location in SINR Diagrams via Algebraic Tools: Introduction

 \subsection{Our results}

 We now summarize our main results.
 We use $O^*$ notation to suppress logarithmic factors and $O_\eps$ to denote polynomial dependence on $1/\eps$, where $\eps>0$ is the approximation parameter.
-In general, we present algorithms for both the uniform-power and non-uniform-power settings, where the algorithms of the former type are usually somewhat simpler. \begin{itemize} \item In one dimension, we can perform $n$~queries among $n$ transmitters exactly in $O^*(n)$ total time; see Section~\ref{sec:1d}. \item In two dimensions, we can perform $n$~queries among $n$ transmitters approximately in $O^*_\eps(n)$ total time; see Section~\ref{sec:approx}. \item We can also facilitate exact batched queries when they form a grid; see Sections~\ref{sec:rec-grid} for the exact statement. \end{itemize}
+We present algorithms for both the uniform-power and non-uniform-power settings, where the algorithms of the former type are usually somewhat simpler.
+Throughout the paper we assume that $\alpha$ is an integer.
+Our algorithms can handle both even and odd values of $\alpha$, excluding the results in Sections~\ref{sec:trans-grid} and~\ref{sec:rec-grid} which require that $\alpha$ be even.
+Sometimes, the running time in the odd case is slightly slower than in the even case. \begin{itemize} \item In one dimension, we can perform $n$~queries among $n$ transmitters exactly in $O^*(n)$ total time; see Section~\ref{sec:1d}. \item In two dimensions, we can perform $n$~queries among $n$ transmitters approximately in $O^*_\eps(n)$ total time; see Section~\ref{sec:approx}. \item If the underlying transmitters are using directional antennas, then we can perform $n$~queries among $n$ transmitters approximately in $O^*_\eps(n^{4/3})$ total time, after modifying the SINR inequality to suit this case; see Section~\ref{sec:dir_antennas}. \item We can also facilitate exact batch queries when queries or transmitters form a grid; see Sections~\ref{sec:trans-grid} and~\ref{sec:rec-grid} for the exact statements. \item We apply our methods to speed up the preprocessing stage of the uniform-power point-location algorithm of Avin et al. \cite{aeklpr-sdciawn-12} mentioned above to $O^*_\eps(n)$; see Section~\ref{sec:speed-up}. \item The correctness of our faster construction is based on a couple of technical lemmas revealing interesting structural properties of SINR regions; see Section~\ref{sec:structural}. \end{itemize}